Ataurr/Themeforest-Wordpress-theme-development-workflow/README.md

-# A GOOD WORKFLOW SAVES YOUR TIMES & MONEY.
+# A GOOD WORKFLOW SAVES YOUR TIMES & MONEY

 ## Development Process

 Develop the entire website in localhost
 Commit changes to git and push to Bitbucket or github.

 ### 1. Starter theme

 Make Your Own Starter theme based On [Underscores](http://underscores.me/) or Twenty Seventeen (New version of Wordpress default theme)  and Underscores (made by Automattic)